DawnVespero/TheBlackSunLodge/Songs/Red Birds Will Fly Out of the East and Destroy Paris in a Night.md

 ---
 title: "Red Birds Will Fly Out of the East and Destroy Paris in a Night"
 aliases: ""
-description: "1999 song by Coil"
+description: "1999 song by Coil, originally released on *Musick To Play in the Dark*"
 Type: Song
 Original: ""
 Derivative: ""